 As with any arrangement involving money, always remember to get everything in writing.
 Handshake deals can be the kiss of death in this industry.
 An extra 15 minutes filling out a referral form or drafting your own is much better than a potential lawsuit six months from now.
 For reference, here is our extensive article on real estate referral fees that includes a contract template you can build upon.

 Make sure you understand your state’s disclosure requirements for referral fees.
 Generally speaking, most states will require you to disclose your payment or receipt of a referral fee at closing.
-If you’re in doubt, ask your local realtor’s association or in-house legal counsel.
+If you’re in doubt, ask your local real estate agent’s association or in-house legal counsel.

 Lastly, remember that while you can and should network with out-of-state agents to get referrals, you cannot advertise your services or listings in states where you do not have license reciprocity.